-- Not responding to her name when you call — or even, “Here, kitty, kitty!”
+- Not responding to their name when you call

-Spaying is very important if your cat is genetically deaf.
-A deaf female cat will call out louder when she is in heat, bringing Toms from all directions.
-Since she wouldn’t be able to hear her kittens, her mothering skills would be a bit limited.
+Spaying is important if your cat is genetically deaf.
+A deaf female cat will call out louder when she is in heat, bringing male cats from all directions.
+Also, since she wouldn’t be able to hear her kittens, her mothering skills would be a bit limited.

 A deaf cat can still be a great pet.
-She will just need a little more “I love you” signals.
+They will just need a little more “I love you” signals.